 Intertrigo is an inflammation of the body folds.
 Because the underarm area has skin folds and generally isn’t exposed, too much sweat can build up, causing an uncomfortable irritation.
 The skin-to-skin friction that takes place as you move about your day and/or your genetic predisposition can activate bacterial and yeast infections.

-Following proper cleansing, regular exfoliation, control of the odor causing bacteria and finding right products for your skin type can be a first step towards your overall underarm health.
+Finding products with the right ingredients for your skin type can be a crucial step towards your overall underarm and skin health.

 These statements are not intended to diagnose, treat, cure or prevent any disease.
 For any medical concern you should consult with an appropriately-licensed physician or other health care worker.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 Full Medical Disclaimer.